XVimProject/XVim/INSTALL_Xcode8.md

    Then in a terminal,

-         $ sudo codesigner -f -s XcodeSigner /Applications/Xcode.app    (Replace the Xcode path if it is different.)
+         $ sudo codesigne -f -s XcodeSigner /Applications/Xcode.app    (Replace the Xcode path if it is different.)

    This should take a while.